Atthakatha

+In addition, there are treatises like Buddhaghosa's Visuddhimagga, a systematic presentation of the traditional teaching.
+This work, noted in both Sinhalese (Mori et al. 1994) and Burmese traditions, is sometimes loosely referred to as a "commentary" on the first four nikāyas for the material it details, although it is not traditionally considered as an "Aṭṭhakathā" (see Pakaranavisesa).

 Buddhaghosa

 Below is a listing of fourth- or fifth-century CE commentator Buddhaghosa's fourteen alleged commentaries (Pāli: atthakatha) on the Pāli Tipitaka (Norman 1983).

 Only the Visuddhimagga and the commentaries on the first four nikayas are accepted by a consensus of scholars as Buddhaghosa's.